BrokingClub/BrokingClub/laravel/doc/SoftwareRequirementsSpecification.md

 * [Use Case: Ranking and stats](?f=uc_ranking)
 * [Use Case: Roleplay and level up](?f=uc_roleplay)

-> TODO: Add the rest

 ## Overview
-> TODO: Write a nice overview about the contents of this srs
+We will talk about the perspective, the requirements and the demands we have.
+Also the technical realisation will be part of this document.

 # Overall Description
 ## Product perspective